 Distributed architectures based on eXtremeDB Cluster are active/active; every database instance serves as a master.
 Any process on any node can update its local database, and Cluster efficiently replicates changes to other nodes.
 Clustering can dramatically increase available net processing power, lower system expansion costs (by enabling use of low-cost “commodity” hardware,) and maximize scalability and reliability for data-intensive applications.

 McObject’s eXtremeDB Data Relay technology facilitates seamless, fine-grained data sharing between real-time systems based on eXtremeDB, and external systems such as enterprise DBMSs.
 As part of the eXtremeDB Transaction Logging module, Data Relay helps developers by simplifying the code that “looks inside” database transactions for changes that should be relayed.
 It also guarantees maximum efficiency by eliminating the CPU-intensive task of monitoring database activity.
 Sharing of data can be either synchronous or asynchronous.

-eXtremeDB Active Data Replication (ADR) is McObject’s implementation for data exchange between “Internet of Things” (IoT) edge devices and database storage on remote systems (e.g. public/private cloud servers).
-ADR has features to accommodate intermittent or unreliable connections, and low bandwidth connections.
+eXtremeDB Active Replication Fabric is McObject’s implementation for data exchange between “Internet of Things” (IoT) edge devices and database storage on remote systems (e.g. public/private cloud servers).
+Active Replication Fabric has features to accommodate intermittent or unreliable connections, and low bandwidth connections.
 Read more here.

 Binary Schema Evolution

 In addition to RDBMS-like CREATE TABLE and ALTER TABLE capability, an eXtremeDB embedded database system can save a database as a binary image and then restore it with a changed schema.
 This can accomplish design changes more quickly, using less memory and storage, than the alternative approach using XML import/export.
 Learn more.